Each financial year we review and set minimum wages. This is the research for the Annual Wage Review 2025.

 History of the Aircraft Cabin Crew Award 2020

-In the Annual Wage Review 2023–24 decision, the Expert Panel announced that the Fair Work Commission would conduct research into the history of the Aircraft Cabin Crew Award 2020 (ACC Award).
-This research will identify, as far as possible from available materials, the origin of classifications and minimum rates in the Aircraft Cabin Crew Award 2020.
-The history will trace the development of significant pre-modern awards, identify wage-fixing and/or work value assessments and note where variations were made by consent.
+In the Annual Wage Review 2023–24 decision, the Expert Panel announced that the Fair Work Commission would conduct research into the history of the Aircraft Cabin Crew Award 2020.
+This research identifies, as far as possible from available materials, the origin of classifications and minimum rates in the Aircraft Cabin Crew Award 2020.
+The history traces the development of significant pre-modern awards, identifying wage-fixing and/or work value assessments and notes where variations were made by consent.

 Future research